 One Community is developing adaptable solutions for global sustainability.
 They include all the foundations needed for a sustainable civilization.
+The work helps in making adaptable solutions for global sustainability and reinforces our commitment to a better living quality for all people.
 These open source foundations include DIY-replicable approaches for food, energy, housing, education, for-profit and non-profit economic design, social architecture, fulfilled living, global stewardship practices, and more.

 Click on each icon to be taken to the corresponding Highest Good hub page.